dgarnitz/vectorflow/README.md

 ```

 # How to Deploy
 We recommend deploying using the Docker images available in our [public repo.](https://hub.docker.com/repository/docker/dgarnitz/vectorflow/general).
 The api runs with `gunicorn` and needs a port open to accept active connections.
-Your

 # How to Test
 Api tests are run from the `api` directory (`vectorflow/src/api`) and can be run with: